-In theory, weight loss should be easy: Watch what you eat, work up a sweat, and reap the rewards.
+In theory, weight loss should be easy: Eat healthy, exercise, and reap the rewards.
+Easy peasy, right?

 10 Reasons You Might Be Struggling to Lose Weight

 Losing weight takes work, but the rewards are worth it: a healthier heart, more energy, and checking yourself out in the mirror (and liking what you see), just to name a few.

 To be successful with losing weight, you have to have realistic and healthy expectations.
 And patience!